 When you make the decision that a loved one needs nursing home care, you trust that the staff will take care of your family member.
 While there are many well-run, safe nursing homes throughout Connecticut, unfortunately, there are still instances of elder abuse and neglect taking place.
-If you are a victim, or you suspect an elder is being abused, contact us for a free consultation about your case.
+If you are a victim, or you suspect an elder is being abused, contact our New Haven personal injury lawyers for a free consultation about your case.
 Call us at (203) 265-2035 or contact us online today.

 Why Our Firm Can Help